-Available comparison reports
+6.2.5 Available comparison reports

+SQL Secure Reports General Entitlement Vulnerability Comparison Assessment Comparison Identify discrepancies in the findings and security check configurations of two different assessments.
 Report Name Report Description Assessment Comparison Displays any differences identified in the security settings and findings of two assessments.
 Snapshot Comparison Displays any differences identified in the configuration settings and audit data of two snapshots.

-Use Reporting Services to generate reports
+6.3 Use Reporting Services to generate reports